Skip to main content

 Nothing special here, you just need to put it within your input_boolean.yaml file or directly in the configuration.yaml, depending on how you are managing your HassIO configuration.

-To simplify my global configuration, on my side I put this within the global configuration file: input_boolean: !include components/input_boolean.yaml
+To simplify things, I put this in my global configuration file: input_boolean: !include components/input_boolean.yaml

 input_boolean: !include components/input_boolean.yaml